zachdavids/CustomMemoryAllocators/README.md

 # Custom Memory Allocators
 ****
-A collection of custom memory allocators.
+A collection of custom memory allocators used frequently in game engines.
+Memory allocation via malloc() or by operator new is very slow, however the performance of dynamic memory allocation can be greatly improved by satisfying requests from a pre-allocated memory block avoiding expensive context switches using custom memory allocators.

 ### Linear Allocator